khoitran2603/PigmentSquad-DWH-Azure/README.md

 **Store hours analysis** is implemented as one example feature built on top of the warehouse.

-**NOTE: Certain information has been removed to protect the business's privacy.**
 ---

 ## What This Project Shows